 NSAIDs may cause stomach upset in some patients.
 In rare cases, they may cause serious bleeding in the stomach or intestines.
 They may also interact with certain prescription drugs.
-Celecoxib (Celebrex®) is a prescription drug that provides similar anti-inflammatory relief.
-It is less likely to cause stomach problems.
+Celecoxib (Celebrex) is a prescription NSAID that provides similar anti-inflammatory relief.
+However, it is less likely to cause stomach problems.
 Even after diagnosis and treatment, some doctors may recommend continued use of anti-inflammatory drugs.

 Leflunomide (Arava) is an older DMARD that helps reduce pain and swelling due to RA.
-It may be given in addition to methotrexate, if methotrexate alone is inadequate to control RA disease progression.
+It may be given in addition to methotrexate, if methotrexate alone is inadequate to control the progression of RA.

 Leflunomide can damage the liver, so it’s important to have your liver function monitored with routine blood tests.
 Because of its possible effects on the liver, you cannot drink alcohol while taking this drug.
-Leflunomide can also cause birth defects, and this can last even after you stop taking the drug.
+Leflunomide can also cause birth defects, even after you’ve stopped taking the drug.
 It should not be taken by women who are pregnant or who might become pregnant.
 Diarrhea is the most common side effect.

 Sulfasalazine is an old drug still occasionally used to treat RA.
 It combines an aspirin-like pain reliever with an antibiotic sulfa drug.
 Side effects are usually mild.
 Nausea and abdominal discomfort are the most common complaints.
 The drug increases sun sensitivity.
 Take precautions to avoid sunburn.

 Anti-TNF biologics are given by injection.
 Irritation at the site of injection is a common side effect.
-Anti-TNF drugs impair the immune system, so it’s important to be tested for latent tuberculosis and hepatitis B virus infection before starting treatment.
+It’s important to be tested for latent tuberculosis and hepatitis B virus infection before starting treatment because anti-TNF drugs impair the immune system.
 If present, these infections can flare up after treatment begins.
 The risk of lymphoma and skin cancer may rise with long-term use of these drugs.

 Some RA drugs were originally used to prevent rejection after organ transplant.
 These drugs are called immunosuppressants.
 Some are still used occasionally to treat RA.
 Cyclosporine is an example.
 Azathioprine is another.
 Cyclosporine may cause high blood pressure, kidney problems, or trigger gout.
 Azathioprine may cause nausea, vomiting, and less often, liver damage.
 Like other medications that affect immune system function, these drugs make infections more likely.